hellwraiz/gronart_gallery_website/README.md

 Validate file uploads (type, size)
 Add rate limiting to upload endpoint
 Set max limit on GET queries (you already have this!)

+### Authentication

+Here's the plan, we're going to use session tokens while using cookies to store them.
+For now though we simplify.